 That said, it’s a small gripe for what is otherwise an exceptional story.
 Brimming with appealing characters, gripping action, a damn good mystery, strange creatures and monsters, steampunk wonders and a Cairo that begs to be visited (move aside 1920s Paris), A Master of Djinn is a book I will recommend over and over again to anyone I can.
 With last year’s Ring Shout, P. Djèlí Clark cemented himself as a truly special voice in the fantasy genre.
 Now, with A Master of Djinn, that position is not only reaffirmed, it’s indisputable.

 P.S.
-Stay tuned this Thursday and Friday, July 22 & 23, for my two-part interview with P. Djèlí Clark.
+Click here to check out my two-part interview with P. Djèlí Clark.